craigparry/DominosGame/README.md

  game.
 The reset button will play a new game and is only enabled when the game is over.

+DominosGame entry point is DominosGUI and DominosGameText entry point is MainGameLoop

 fixed the end of game so that if the boneyard runs out the game doesn't immediately end, but check first if the other player can make a move.

-TODO: If I had more time to fix it I would refactor some of my code for my game loop that plays the computer turn s that it would draw
+TODO: Refactor some of the GUI elements to make them on a ratio scale to be more compatible with different screens.

+If I had more time to fix it I would refactor some of my code for my game loop so that it is more malleable.
+I have used methods for both my GUI and text game, but I think that if I were to rethink how I initialized my Text Based game I could have made a method for the main game logic that could be used for both.
+Right now they are close and just use the same methods for my player and computer turn, but the methods for the Text based game are a bit too attached to the scanner for me to use them with the GUI game.
+Just not enough time for me to go back and extract all of it at this point.